aertslab/SpatialNF/README.md

 ### Supported data

 SpatialNF can be used for FISH-based data like MERFISH or Molecular cartography and sequencing-based data like 10X Visium.
-As we currently, do not offer automated segmentation pipelines within SpatialNF, FISH-based data has to be segmented in advance and converted into a supported data format.
+As we currently do not offer automated segmentation pipelines within SpatialNF, FISH-based data has to be segmented in advance and converted into a supported data format.

 For all data types, input data should contain raw counts.
 SpatialNF supports the following data formats: